mikerowehl/mikerowehl.github.com/source/_posts/2013-02-04-resurrection.markdown

 services.
 And that beginners mind decided that homesteading a spot in the mobile world was a good idea back in 2003.
 I wouldn't pass on getting a bit more of that beginners mind, and it seemed like writing here again could help with that process.
-With the site also being 10 years also, it seemed somehow proper to bring it back.
+With the site being 10 years also, it seemed somehow proper to bring it back.

 Of course, some updating needed to be done.
 While I love Wordpress for